is in the process of readying for the New England Association of Schools and Colleges evaluation for accreditation evaluation.

 “If we’re going to say that we want all our students when they graduate to be effective writers, we have to articulate what that is and how we’re going to measure it across all disciplines,” he said. “ So obviously we have to start getting that into the culture of the school for our instruction practices and assessment practices.
 That’s a big part of what NEASC is going to measure us on.”

-Connolly went on to say that MHS is already in the process of this and many other changes to the processes of instruction, curriculum and assessment, and was one of his primary concerns when he took the position.
+Connolly went on to say that MHS is already in the process of this and many other changes to the processes of instruction, curriculum and assessment, and was .
 For more information on the NEASC and its evaluation and accreditation process, click here.